designedmind/2017/_posts/2015-07-16-introduction.md

 about it.

-The starting point of my account is Dennett's multiple-drafts theory of consciousness.
-This is set out in detail in his 1991 book [Consciousness Explained](#dennett91a).
+The starting point of my account is Dennett's multiple-drafts theory of consciousness, as set out in his 1991 book [Consciousness Explained](#dennett91a).
 The multiple-drafts model positions consciousness as an elaborate form of _behaviour_ structured around an internal narrative.
 Dennett's theory is profound, but many